Boosting Asymmetric Charged DM via Thermalization: The Setup

-We will further assume both milli-charged particles (MCPs) have an asymmetric abundance where $X$ and $\ell$ remain, while $\bar{X}$ and $\bar{\ell}$ were annihilated.
-This asymmetry is similar to the SM baryon asymmetry, and can be produced with any of the many proposed baryogenesis mechanisms (see e.g.~\cite{Cline:2018fuq} for a review).
-We will assume that $X$ is heavy while $\ell$ is light and that their mass ratio is $m_X/m_\ell\gg1$.
-While there are strong constraints on the magnitude of DM self-interactions~\cite{Feng:2009mn,Ackerman:2008kmp,DAmico:2009tep,Randall:2008ppe}, the constraints disappear if the self-interacting component is less than 10\% of the DM mass~\cite{Chacko:2018vss}.
+While there are strong constraints on the magnitude of DM self-interactions~\cite{Feng:2009mn,Ackerman:2008kmp,DAmico:2009tep,Randall:2008ppe}, the constraints disappear if the self-interacting component is less than 10\% of the DM mass~\cite{Fan:2013yva,Chacko:2018vss}.
 We will assume for the rest of the paper that the MCP plasma makes up 5\% of the DM by mass.
 Our model also implicitly contains a standard cold dark matter (CDM) candidate $\chi$, neutral under $U\pqty{1}_D$, that accounts for most of the DM in the galaxy.
 We remain agnostic about its exact nature and the early universe dynamics which produce the abundances of the CDM and the charged dark sector.
+It should also be noted that, while there are claims that MCPs are evacuated from the galactic disk by supernova shock waves and prevented from returning to it by magnetic fields~\cite{Chuzhoy:2008zy,McDermott:2010pa}, this is not the case for our model since any energy gained by shocks is quickly turned into heat via their self-interactions~\cite{Foot:2010yz,Dunsky:2018mqs}.

 The constraints and new signatures arising from the cosmological history in a similar scenario were analyzed in~\cite{Chacko:2018vss}, where the equivalent $X$ and $\ell$ are the mirror proton and the mirror electron of the Mirror Twin Higgs model~\cite{Chacko:2005pe}, and the $U\pqty{1}_D$ is mirror electromagnetism.
-A viable cosmological history can be accommodated, with the main constraints stemming from the dark $U\pqty{1}_D$ contribution to $N_\textrm{eff}$, while new signatures arise due to the dark acoustic oscillations which modify the matter power spectrum on large scales.
-These however, are model dependant and we thus ignore them in this paper.
-It should also be noted that, while there are claims that MCPs are evacuated from the galactic disk by supernova shock waves and prevented from returning to it by magnetic fields~\cite{Chuzhoy:2008zy,McDermott:2010pa}, this is not the case for our model since any energy gained by shocks is quickly turned into heat via their self-interactions~\cite{Foot:2010yz,Dunsky:2018mqs}.
+A viable cosmological history can be accommodated, with the main constraints stemming from the dark $U\pqty{1}_D$ contribution to $N_\textrm{eff}$.
+Additionally, new signatures arise due to the dark acoustic oscillations, which arise similarly to regular baryon acoustic oscillations.
+The oscillatory evolution of the density perturbation modifies the matter power spectrum on large scales, with the main effect of suppressing structure formation.
+A comprehensive study of the cosmological signatures of this model was performed in~\cite{Bansal:2022qbi}.